10 Stunning Examples of Native American Artistry

 Sioux-Metis artist, North or South Dakota.
 Native tanned leather, glass and brass beads, cotton cloth.

 Jamie Okuma, Luiseno/Shoshone-Bannock, California.
 Commercial shoes, glass, and 24 karat gold beads.
+Learn more–read about these important Native American traditions and beliefs.

 Human effigy pipe (The Hero Redhorn or Morningstar), ca. 1100-1200